vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-hive.md

         field:playerid
       }

-      # Number of pieces of data written to Nebula Graph in a single batch.
+      # The number of data written to Nebula Graph in a single batch.
       batch: 256

-      # Number of Spark partitions
+      # The number of Spark partitions.
       partition: 32
     }
-    # Set Tag Team information.
+    # Set the information about the Tag Team.
     {
       name: team
       type: {